dala318/esphome-rego600/README.md

 Add the following to your ESPHome config

 All entities are extendable with normal additional attrubutes as "unit_of_measurement", "state_class" etc.

+An as complete as possible configuration package as possible is provided in [rego600.yaml](rego600.yaml)

 ```yaml
 external_components: